 Tax accounting is regulated by the Internal Revenue Service (IRS), and the IRS legally requires that your tax accounting adhere to the Internal Revenue Code (IRC).

-You’re doing cost accounting whenever you’re trying to figure out how to increase your margin, or deciding if raising prices is a good idea.
+Whenever you’re trying to figure out how to increase your margin or deciding if raising prices is a good idea, you’re doing cost accounting.

-Cost accounting feeds into managerial accounting, because managers use cost accounting reports to make better business decisions, and it also feeds into financial accounting, because costing data is often required when compiling a balance sheet.
+Cost accounting is often a prerequisite of managerial accounting because managers use cost accounting reports to make better business decisions.
+It also feeds into financial accounting since costing data is often required when compiling a balance sheet.

-Credit accounting involves analyzing all of a company’s unpaid bills and liabilities and making sure that a company’s cash isn’t constantly tied up in paying for them.
+Credit accounting involves analyzing all of a company’s unpaid bills and liabilities to make sure that a company’s cash isn’t constantly tied up in paying for them.